 - Learning Objective(s)

 Best practices and what learners will apply based on knowledge gained from the educational activity.
 Each learning objective must be directly related to an identified gap.
 Learning objectives must be measurable, meaning that they should begin with a verb that is chosen to describe something a physician will do in practice, not what the teacher will teach.
 Ensure that the objective clearly states a standard against which one can judge the success in achieving the objective.
 The standard helps inform the outcomes questions you will prepare.

 Oral presentation intended to present information or teach participants about a particular topic.
 Provide a large amount of information (knowledge) in a limited amount of time.
 Used to convey critical information, history, background, theories, and equations.

 - Live Activity

-Activity that occurs at a specific time as scheduled by the accredited CME provider.
+Activity that occurs at a specific time as scheduled by the accredited provider.
 Participation may be in person or remotely as is the case of teleconferences or live internet webinars.

 - Main Contact

 The Main Contact is the individual responsible for application submission and completion of all activity file requirements.
 A completed disclosure form is required in order to finalize the application submission.

 Education that takes place via the internet, meaning that there is no specific time designated for participation.
 Rather, the participant determines when to complete the activity.
 Examples: online interactive educational module, recorded presentation, or podcast.

 - Onsite Clinical Content Review and Validation Form (CCRV)